TuringLang/MCMCTempering.jl/README.md

 # Tutorial: Supporting MCMCTempering for an arbitrary sampler, namely AdvancedHMC

-We offer support for temperinig through extrogenous implementation of the required API components in the `Turing`, `AdvancedHMC` and `AdvancedMH` packages.
-This package has been built such that a minimal set of components are required to allow (a) sampler(s) to be wrapped by MCMCTempering and all of its accompanying functionality.
-There is a base assumption that the sampler in question implements the interface offered in `AbstractMCMC`, this is a fairly lax requirement given the lightweight nature of this package and we recommend inspecting its (minimal) interface before writing off `AbstractMCMC` and further, facilitating support of this package.
+We offer support for `MCMCTempering`'s sampling functionality through extrogenous implementation of the required API components in the `Turing`, `AdvancedHMC` and `AdvancedMH` packages.
+This package has been built such that a minimal set of components are required to allow (a) sampler(s) to be wrapped by `MCMCTempering` and all of its accompanying functionality.
+Aside from the three packages we "natively" support, there is only a light base assumption that a package implements the interface offered in `AbstractMCMC` for samplers in order for it to also be supported by `MCMCTempering`.
+This is a fairly lax requirement given the lightweight nature of this package and we recommend inspecting its (minimal) interface before writing off `AbstractMCMC` and further, facilitating support of this package.

-To illustrate this, we step through a relatively simple example in order to get `AdvancedHMC` working with MCMCTempering.
+To illustrate this, we step through an example showing all of the work required in order to get `AdvancedHMC` working with `MCMCTempering`.

 ## Tempering a sampler

 Firstly, observing the signature of the generic `sample` call exposed by `AbstractMCMC`, we see that we minimally require a `model`, a `sampler` and other args such as the number of samples `N` to return, etc. Given the aforementioned base assumption that your sampler should conform to `AbstractMCMC`'s `sample` and `step` structure, it is sufficient here to ensure these methods will be called as expected.
-In general, we carry through the tempering schedule and other information via the `sampler` as this is present in all cases; to do this in `AdvancedHMC`'s case, we must circumnavigate the internal definition of sample (which requires a user to provide a kernel, metric and adaptor) to build a `sampler` object ourselves (in this case we want to temper the `HMCSampler` from `AdvancedHMC` which is a struct containing the aforementioned three components), this can be done like so in this minimal working example based on standard usage of the `AdvancedHMC` package.
-These first lines are setup as in any other use of `AdvancedHMC`:
+In general, we carry through the tempering schedule and other information via the `sampler` as this can be presumed to be present at each step of a sampling routine; to do this in `AdvancedHMC`'s case, we must circumnavigate the internal definition of `AbstractMCMC.sample` (which requires a user to provide a `kernel`, `metric` and `adaptor`) to build a `sampler` object ourselves (in this case we want to temper the `HMCSampler` from `AdvancedHMC` which is a struct containing the aforementioned three components), this can be done as in this minimal working example based on standard usage of the `AdvancedHMC` package.
+These first lines are to setup sampling, as in any other standard usage of `AdvancedHMC`:

 ```julia
 using AdvancedHMC, Distributions, ForwardDiff